mayureshw/bool2sat/README.md

 1. minisat: Runs minisat on the CNF and returns a solution in terms of user varaibles if found, else returns false.

 2. bdd: Returns a bdd representation of a CNF.
 Returns a tuple of bdd of the formulas as-is and with intermediate variables existentially quantified.
 This is not the core functionality, since you would use SAT on problems where bdds won't usually scale!
-But it can be useful during development, for example, to see a compact representation of the formula etc.
+But it can be useful during development, for example, to see a compact representation of the formula etc. At present a module required to use this functionality is not included in the package.
+May add it in future.

 # Boolean formula grammar